Apple Sauce

 jangopom trees

-• Also, the addition of quinces is great idea.
+• The addition of quinces is a great idea.
 It brings a touch of sophistication to the sauce and sets it apart from traditional applesauce recipes.
 Quinces are naturally very high in pectin and incredibly fragrant.
-One of the secrets to this exceptional sauce is leaving the fruits unpeeled during cooking.
+Another secret to this exceptional sauce is leaving the fruits unpeeled during cooking.

 apple varieties